kaygike/kaygike.github.io/pages/books.md

 There is, however, no great resolve to the many conflicts presented herein.
 Simoni realizes he is Piccola, and vice versa, and they live happily together as one entity again.
 But the reader receives no grand conclusion to their story.
 Simoni is just on a path, though not explicitly stated, to piece together his magnum opus – an amalgamation of his greatest antisemitic forgeries into the infamous Protocols of the Elders of Zion.

 And that's sort of it.
 A story of 19th-century cultural and political undercurrents, told through a mentally unstable forger, as the author’s explanations for how the Protocols of the Elders of Zion might have been written.
 Altogether a crude and disconnected, sometimes fun, hypothetical in novel form.

+## Treasure Island

+Treasure Island is an 1883 novel by Robert Louis Stevenson.
+It is an adventure story about searching for pirate's buried treasure.

+It's a cute story filled with tropes, but at least seems to have helped create some of those tropes itself.
+X-marks-the-spot, the one-legged Long John Silver, yadda yadda.

+It makes a fine adventure novel for young adults.
+Similar to _Journey to the Center of the Earth_, it's not particularily thrilling, interesting, or well-written, but it's fun enough.

 ## Ulysses